MonoGame/docs.monogame.github.io/articles/getting_started/packaging_games.md

 ```

 The `TrimmerRootAssembly` stops the trimmer removing code from these assemblies.
 This will on the whole allow the game to run without
 any issues.
-However if you are using any Third Party or additional assemblies, you might need to add them to this list.
+However if you are using any Third Party or additional assemblies, you might need to add them to this list or fix your code to be `Aot` compliant.
-For MacOS it is recommended that you publish using AOT as it simplifies the app bundle.
+It is recommended that you publish using AOT as it simplifies the app bundle.

 See [Trim self-contained deployments and executables](https://learn.microsoft.com/en-us/dotnet/core/deploying/trimming/trim-self-contained) for more information.

-There are some known area's yoo need to watchout for.
+There are some known area's you need to watchout for.

 1. Using `XmlSerializer` in your game will probably cause issues.
 Since it uses reflection it will be difficult for the Trimmer to figure out what needs to be kept.
    It is recommended that instead of using the `Deserialize` method, you write your own custom deserializer using `XDocument` or `XmlReader`.
    Alternatively you can use the Content Pipeline and create a custom `Processor` and `Reader` to convert the Xml into a binary format that can be loaded via the usual `Content.Load<T>` method.
+2. Dynamically loading assemblies via `Assembly.LoadFile`.
+3. No run-time code generation, for example, System.Reflection.Emit.

 ### ReadyToRun (R2R)